 - Produced by: Monkmus

 American animator Monkmus has created an array of music videos for the likes of Badly Drawn Boy, Mogwai and Death Cab for Cutie.
-This double effort for Los Campesinos! stood out the most for me as I love the contrasts and similarities between war and party.
-The naive style of the illustration is beautiful and reminds me of the tail end of the infamous Dumbo scene with the racing elephants.
+This effort for Los Campesinos! stands out for its depiction of a party (with contrast to the bands other video about war).
+The naive style of the illustration is reminiscent of the tail end of the infamous Dumbo scene with the racing elephants.

 16. London Grammar – Hey Now